Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Results

 \section{Results}

-The results are organized as follows: \cref{real-benchmarks-section} details the results obtained from realistic benchmark interaction graphs, mapped to a $3 \times 3$ coupling graph. \cref{nonlinear-section} discusses the results from mapping quantum benchmarks with interaction graphs that exhibit increasing amounts of non-nearest neighbor two-qubit gate combinations.
-The results from scaling the size of linear interaction graphs onto ever-increasing QPU coupling graphs are described in \cref{large-linear-section}.
+The results are organized as follows: \cref{real-benchmarks-section} details the results obtained from realistic benchmark IGs, assigned to a $3 \times 3$ CG. \cref{nonlinear-section} discusses the results from assigning quantum benchmarks with IGs that exhibit increasing amounts of non-nearest neighbor two-qubit gate combinations.
+The results from scaling the size of path-like IGs onto ever-increasing QPU CGs are described in \cref{large-linear-section}.
 All benchmarks were tested on a Dell Latitude $7400$ laptop with a $1.9$ GHz x $4$ Intel i7-8665U quadcore processor and $8.0$ GB of RAM.
-Each benchmark was mapped using our simulation 100, 100, and 1000 times in \cref{real-benchmarks-section,nonlinear-section,large-linear-section}, respectively; success rates were averaged over all trials.
-Simulations of Sequences I and II (as shown in \cref{sequences-graphs}) took approximately 60 hours of continuous runtime.
+Each benchmark was assigned using our simulation 100, 100, and 1000 times in \cref{real-benchmarks-section,nonlinear-section,large-linear-section}, respectively; success rates were averaged over all trials.
+Simulations of Sequences I and II (as shown in \cref{fig6}) took approximately 60 hours of continuous runtime.